-My Chicken Enchiladas are full of tender chicken, garlic, red onions, cilantro and cheese.
+My Homemade Chicken Enchilada Recipe is full of tender chicken, garlic, red onions, cilantro and cheese.
 The outside is warm and flavorful with lots of red enchilada sauce, ooey gooey cheese, and fresh green onions.

 How to Cook Chicken Breasts for Enchiladas

 There are a few ways that I recommend cooking your chicken for enchiladas.